 Diversity & Inclusion

 AAFCPAs has worked tirelessly to embrace diversity and enhance inclusion throughout all levels of the organization.
 We are committed to a diverse and inclusive workplace and are a recognized leader among CPA firms for our successful diversity initiatives.
-The most noteworthy accomplishments to date are:
+Our most noteworthy accomplishments are:

 - 100% Firm Participation in Diversity Awareness Training.
 All AAFCPAs team members participate in innovative, implementation-focused Diversity & Inclusion awareness training.
-We believe that talking and training alone will not bring about change, and all team members have committed to be aware of their conscious and unconscious biases, and change practices and processes as appropriate.
+We believe that talking and training alone will not bring about change.
+Therefore, all team members have committed to be aware of their conscious and unconscious biases, and change practices and processes as appropriate.

 - AAFCPAs has female leadership.
 Carla McCall, CPA, CGMA, co-managing partner, has been recognized often in Boston’s business community, as well as nationally as a recipient of the 2016 ATHENA Leadership Award, and the 2017 “Forty Women over 40 to Watch” list.
-She continues to reinvent “leaning in” with her strategic initiatives for the future, and is honored to pave the way for future women leaders at AAFCPAs.
+She sets an important “tone at the top,” and is honored to pave the way for future diverse leaders at AAFCPAs.

-- AAF has a thriving Women’s Opportunity Network (WON).
-This Network, established in 2011, is a forum to understand the issues faced by women in the profession.
-AAF’s WON is committed to developing creative ways to help women succeed in finding that magic balance between home life, family and career.
+- AAFCPAs has a thriving Women’s Opportunity Network (WON).
+This Network, established in 2011, is a forum to understand the issues faced by women in the CPA profession.
+AAFCPAs’ WON is committed to sharing conversations and developing creative ways to help women succeed in finding that magic balance between home life, family and career.

-- 53% of AAF’s current Manager Team are women.
+- 53% of AAFCPAs’ current Manager Team are women.
 In 2011, that percentage was only 16%.
-This demonstrates AAF’s commitment to retaining women at the management level.
+This demonstrates our firm’s genuine commitment to retaining women at the management level.

 - 10% of AAF’s professional staff were born in locations such as: China, South Africa, Kenya, Liberia, Russia, Albania, Taiwan, Greece, India and Portugal.

-- AAF’s recruitment outreach involves local, regional, and national organizations
+- AAFCPAs’ recruitment outreach involves local, regional, and national organizations

 - National Association of Black Accountants (NABA)